-The tax deadline has come and gone – time to breathe a sigh of relief.
-But before you throw all of your tax documents up in the air to celebrate the occasion, we need to discuss just how long you should keep that info in a safe and secure place.
+The tax deadline has come and gone, but before you throw all of your tax documents up in the air to celebrate the occasion, we need to discuss just how long you should keep that info in a safe and secure place.

-That’s right, you should store your tax information and documentation, including a copy of your tax return, for safe keeping – just in case you need to reference back to it.
+That’s right, you should store your tax information and documentation — including a copy of your tax return — for safekeeping, just in case you need to reference it.
 But for how long?

 As a generic rule across the board, you should keep your tax records for at least 3 years after the date in which you filed – according to the statute of limitations outlined by the IRS.
-For example, if you filed this year by the April 18,2016 tax deadline, you should keep your 2015 tax return documentation until April 15, 2019.
+For example, if you filed this year by the May 17th, 2021 tax deadline, you should keep your 2020 tax return documentation until the April 2024 tax deadline.

 This time frame was put in place to benefit both you and the IRS.
 You can benefit from this 3-year timetable because you have a set amount of time to claim any tax refund that is owed to you.
-On the flip side, the IRS has three years to levy another tax if you made a mistake while reporting your income.
+On the flip side, the IRS generally will go back three years if they require substantiation for what you claim on your taxes.